-Goodwill Fort Worth to Host Court in the Community
+Goodwill North Central Texas to Host Court in the Community

 WHO: Individuals with outstanding citations issued by the Fort Worth Municipal Court

-WHAT: The Fort Worth Municipal Court will conduct a Safe Harbor initiative at Goodwill Fort Worth’s headquarters, meaning residents may visit without fear of arrest for outstanding warrants issued by the Fort Worth Municipal Court.
+WHAT: The Fort Worth Municipal Court will conduct a Safe Harbor initiative at Goodwill North Central Texas’s headquarters, meaning residents may visit without fear of arrest for outstanding warrants issued by the Fort Worth Municipal Court.
 Persons who voluntarily take action on their cases may be eligible for alternatives, such as a community service or a reduction in their total fine amount.
 Individuals who will be requesting alternatives to payment should bring all supporting documents for their request.

 - Time Served – bring your booked in and booked out paperwork